 Only invest what you can afford to lose

 Investors should only invest a small proportion of their available investment funds and should balance this with safer, more liquid investments.
 The majority of early-stage businesses fail or do not scale as planned.
 Therefore, investing in these businesses may involve significant risk.
 It is likely that you may lose all, or part of your investment.
-The investor is strongly advised to invest in these opportunities no more that you can afford to lose and if a business you invest in fails, neither the company, nor AngelEQT, nor Angel Corporate Finance, will pay you back your investment.
+The investor is strongly advised to invest in these opportunities no more that you can afford to lose and if a business you invest in fails, neither the company, nor AngelEQT, nor Capital Plus Partners, will pay you back your investment.

 Dependence on the directors